MedMax: Mixed-Modal Instruction Tuning for Training Biomedical Assistants: Background

 Mixed-modal foundation models are a class of generative models that can reason over the sequence of arbitrarily interleaved multimodal (e.g., image, text) content \cite{team2024chameleon,zhou2024transfusion}.
 In this work, we primarily focus on the autoregressive sequence modeling objective, as used by Chameleon \cite{team2024chameleon}, Unified-IO \cite{lu2023uio2}, and Emu-3 \cite{wang2024emu3}, for its simplicity.
 Formally, these methods model interleaved multi-modal tokens $x={(x_1,x_2,\dots,x_n)}$ where $n$ is the length of the sequence.
 Here, the text content is represented as BPE tokens, while image tokens are obtained from an image encoder.
 For instance, Chameleon uses 1024 tokens obtained from a VQGAN \cite{esser2021taming} encoder to represent each image.
 Given a dataset $\mathcal{D}$, an autoregressive pretraining objective for multi-modal data $x\in D$ can be formulated as:

-By incorporating a diverse set of multimodal sequences at an internet scale, these pretrained models can achieve strong performance on downstream tasks such as image generation and image captioning.
-We illustrate the architecture for a mixed-modal foundation model in Figure \ref{fig:medmax_diagram}.
+By incorporating a diverse set of multimodal sequences at an internet scale, these pretrained models can achieve strong performance on downstream tasks such as image generation and image captioning (Figure \ref{fig:medmax_diagram}).